dplazagarrido/dplazagarrido/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.
+- :telescope: I’m working as a Mobile Developer and contributing to frontend for building Mobile Apps.

 - :seedling: I’m currently learning about 2D video games.